 Solo mining means an entity is not part of a -> pool but instead attempts to mine full blocks itself.
 Due to Bitcoin’s enormous -> hash power and the luck involved in finding valid blocks, solo mining is increasingly difficult and rare.

-The network can be spammed by creating a large number of transactions to yourself and filling up -> blocks.
-This raises -> fees and makes Bitcoin generally more expensive to use while decreasing its capacity.
-The -> blocksize limit exists to reduce the cost such an attack has on -> nodes, and to guarantee that even during such an attack the network stays functional.
+The network can be spammed by creating a large number of transactions to yourself and filling up block.
+This raises fees and makes Bitcoin generally more expensive to use while decreasing its capacity.
+The Block Size limit exists to reduce the cost such an attack has on nodes, and to guarantee that even during such an attack the network stays functional.
 However, as miners earn transaction fees, it might be relatively cheap for them to carry out such an attack.

-Every transaction has at least one -> input and one -> output.
-If an output is the input to another transaction it is considered spent.
-To calculate your Bitcoin balance, sum up the value of the -> unspent outputs to which you have the -> private key.
+Every transaction has at least one input and one output.
+If an output is also the input to another transaction it is considered spent.
+To calculate your Bitcoin balance, sum up the value of the -> unspent outputs to which you have the private key.

-Some wallets advertise themselves as SPV Wallets.
-They do not validate the full Bitcoin -> blockchain, but instead rely on nodes to calculate the balance.
+Some wallet advertise themselves as SPV Wallets.
+They do not validate the full Bitcoin blockchain, but instead rely on nodes to calculate the balance.
 Take caution, as such nodes could theoretically lie about the balance and validity of transactions to the SPV wallet, hence their reduced security characteristics.